 A lover and scholar of music of the African diaspora and an avid interviewer, Barnett has conducted over one hundred interviews with women musicians and edited the volumes, I GOT THUNDER: Black Women Songwriters On Their Craft(2007) and OFF THE RECORD: Conversations With African American & Brazilian Women Musicians, (forthcoming, Rowman & Littlefield, Spring 2014).
 She is currently interviewing for her third music book, DROP THE MIC: Women Hip Hop & Neo Soul Artists Sound Off On Creativity & Commerce (forthcoming, Wesleyan University Press 2015/Music-Interview Series edited by Daniel Cavicchi).
 She has hosted her own jazz radio program on WBAI (99.5 FM, NYC); consulted and taught 'Women in Jazz' at New York City's Jazz at Lincoln Center; and lectured on the music both nationally and internationally in Austria, Brazil, France, Germany and South Africa.

 A graduate of the University of Missouri, she received an M.A. in Women's History from Sarah Lawrence College and the Ph.D. in American Studies from the College of William and Mary.
-She has taught the history, literature and music of the African Diaspora at Columbia University, Sarah Lawrence College, Hunter College and Brown University.
+For sixteen years she taught history and literature at Columbia University, Sarah Lawrence College, Hunter College and Brown University.

 She lives and writes full time at home on Manhattan's upper west side.

 • because you can't stroll into Amazon.com and be greeted by a friendly & helpful bookseller, a veryhip thing to do.

 • because you think silence is golden, but golden is the sound of pages turning, people transporting to new worlds unfurling between book covers.